bhbmaster/rhood/README.md

 ## SCHEDULING

-You can run this script on repeat per a schedule (example daily) and analyze the results seperately.
+You can run this script on repeat per a schedule (example daily) and analyze the results separately.
 For example grepping for "net profit" and then viewing how your net profit changes every day.

 You can schedule the script to run in windows with Windows task scheduler that will run a bat file, that kicks off the run.sh shell script.
 For windows you need cygwin or another source of a bash.exe to get this running.